douglaz/rmesh/CONTRIBUTING.md

-# Contributing to Meshtastic CLI
+# Contributing to rmesh

-Thank you for your interest in contributing to Meshtastic CLI!
+Thank you for your interest in contributing to rmesh!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct